Website cost calculator: How much will your website cost?

 Getting an SSL certificate

-An SSL certificate is an “optional” component of your website, though, in today’s age of privacy concerns, we strongly advise that you obtain one.
+An SSL certificate is an “optional” component of your site, though, in today’s age of privacy concerns, we strongly advise that you obtain one.
 Essentially, an SSL certificate is a security measure that prevents your visitors’ data from being intercepted or tampered.
 Data is encrypted on the visitor’s end, sent to you all scrambled up, and (thanks to your SSL certificate) your website can unscramble it.

 How much does it cost to maintain a website?